Ardot66/SaveAccess/README.md

     public SaveData Save(params Variant[] parameters)
     {
-        //Create and return a new SaveData with its key as GetLoadKey(), and its first value as GlobalPosition return new SaveData(GetLoadKey(), GlobalPosition);
+        //Create and return a new SaveData with its key as GetLoadKey(), and
+        //its first value as GlobalPosition
+        return new SaveData(GetLoadKey(), GlobalPosition);
     }

     public void Load(SaveData data, params Variant[] parameters) {
-        //Checking if data is null, in case something went wrong. if(data == null)
-          return;

         //Setting GlobalPosition to the first value of data, as a Vector2 GlobalPosition = data[0].AsVector2();
     }

     public StringName GetLoadKey(params Variant[] parameters)
     {
         //Returning the LoadKey as 'Player'.
-It's important that this is unique, otherwise data can be confused
+It's important that this is
+        //unique, otherwise data can be confused.
-        //If there were going to be more than one player, we may want this key to include some other identifier, like the node's path return "Player";
+        //If there were going to be more than one player, we may want
+        //this key to include some other identifier, like the node's path return "Player";
     }
 }